 As most people in North America are not familiar with them, and are uncertain how to safely negotiate them, they require additional caution.

-Note that a configuration for a two-lane roadway (one lane of traffic in either direction) is generally called a traffic circle or traffic diverter, while on a four-lane roadway (two lanes of traffic in either direction) it is referred to as a roundabout.
+Note that a configuration for a two-lane roadway (one lane of traffic in either direction) is generally called a traffic circle or traffic diverter, while on a roadway with four or more lanes (two lanes or more of traffic in either direction) it is referred to as a roundabout.

 In this section, we provide some information on the rules of the road pertaining to roundabouts and similar installations, as well as some tips that are useful to cyclists, motorists and pedestrians encountering them.

-(Note: the content provided here by The Center for Cycling Education is for information purposes only, and is not intended to be construed as legal counsel)
+(Note: the content provided here by The Center for Cycling Education is for information purposes only, and is not intended to be taken as legal counsel.)

 - When approaching a circle, reduce speed and be ready to yield to pedestrians and to other road users.